-Recommended Next Step: Find and apply for scholarships
+Recommended next step: Find and apply for scholarships

 4. Consider switching schools temporarily

 Although it can feel dramatic to leave your school entirely, it can be the best course of action for some people.
 Moving to an in-state institution or even a community college can drastically lower your cost of tuition.
-You’ll also be able to save money on flights to visit home.
+You’ll also be able to save money on travel when you visit home.
 Not only will you be able to potentially get the same credits at a fraction of the cost, but you might also gain a fresh perspective by being placed in an unfamiliar setting with a new group of people.

 Recommended next step: Apply for these top transfer scholarships